 Enjoy the wonders of the Istrian Peninsula

-Discover part of one of the most beautiful regions of Croatia on two half-day tours of Rovinj and Pula.
-Istria is one of the more developed regions of Croatia and is sometimes referred to as “Croatian Tuscany,” with some of the most picturesque towns in the country.
+Discover part of one of the most beautiful regions of Croatia on a morning tour of Pula.
+Istria is one of the most developed regions of Croatia and is sometimes referred to as “Croatian Tuscany,” with some of the most picturesque towns in the country.

-We'll have lunch back on the ship before sailing along the 14-island national park, the Brijuni islands, to Pula.
-We’ll start our tour at Pula Arena, Europe's most complete Roman amphitheater.
-You'll be able to go beneath the arena floor to see the actual passageways and rooms where gladiators and their foes, including wild animals, awaited their turn in combat.
-We’ll also see the town and its streets that are briming with history juxtaposed with modern shops and restaurants.
+You’ll enjoy a walking tour of Pula today, including a visit to Pula Arena, Europe's most complete Roman amphitheater.
+You'll be able to go below the arena floor to see the actual passageways and rooms where gladiators and their foes, along with wild animals, awaited their turn in combat.
+Later, we’ll walk through the city center to see the town and its streets brimming with history juxtaposed with modern shops and restaurants.

-This morning, enjoy scenic sailing, passing by UNESCO protected St. Nicholas fortress, that is guarding the entrance into the ancient city of Šibenik.
-Upon arrival, depart for Krka National Park, a gem of Croatia and home to breathtaking waterfalls and gorges.
-We’ll witness its crystalline river rushing through the canyon against a green, mountainous backdrop as we ascend to the top of the waterfalls by bus and then hike to the bottom.
+This morning, enjoy scenic sailing, passing by UNESCO protected St. Nicholas fortress, which guards the entrance to the ancient city of Šibenik.
+Upon arrival, we’ll depart for Krka National Park, a gem of Croatia and home to breathtaking waterfalls and gorges.
+We’ll witness the city's crystalline river rushing through the canyon against a green, mountainous backdrop as we ascend to the top of the waterfalls by bus and then hike to the bottom.
 On the way we’ll learn about how this water was used (and is still used today) to power local corn mills.
-At the end of our hike, we’ll enjoy a boat ride to the town of Skradin.
+At the end of the hike, we’ll enjoy a boat ride to the town of Skradin.

 Tonight, enjoy a performance by local musicians on board your ship.